Before taking out dental care insurance in Spain, it’s important to consider many factors, not just the price.

 If you have dependent children, find out if your insurance covers them.
 There are many policies that include treatment for at least one dependent child.
 The age limit for which this is valid varies between policies.
 In addition, dental policies usually include more free services for insured children, such as paediatric dentistry.

-Of course, the price is always an incentive when choosing insurance, although when it comes to health issues the price won’t be the main factor in making the decision.
+Of course, the price is always an incentive when choosing dental care insurance, although when it comes to health issues the price won’t be the main factor in making the decision.
 As a rule, depending on the cover and services, you can expect health insurance to range from € 70 to € 170 a year; however, this must be taken as a guide price, since the final price will be given by the professional looking after you, who knows what you should do and how much it will cost.
 Finally, we must also think of this final price in terms of savings, because the real price - that is, without insurance - is much higher.